 Practice makes perfect.
 Use the brake only when you are riding slowly.
 Smoothly.
 If you feel the sensation, turn your head.
 It will act differently.

 You should use both brakes at all times.
-The rear brake should be considered the main brake, and the brake the auxiliary brake.
+The rear brake should be considered the main brake and the auxiliary brake.
 You might need to release the front brake if you turn on slippery roads.
 It can cause you to fall.

-What are the benefits of riding a bicycle?
+What are the steps to riding a bike?

 How long does it take to learn to ride a bicycle for adults?